Common Hydration Mistakes You Should Know About

 3) Drinking ice-cold water on a regular basis

-Do you know that drinking ice cold water can stimulate the vagus nerve which can cause serious shock?
+Do you know that drinking ice-cold water can stimulate the valgus nerve which can cause serious shock?
 This can make you pass out.
 Drinking cold water also constricts the blood vessels which makes it harder to hydrate.

 So, it is best advised to avoid this common mistake you might make in order to keep your body functions fully effective in good health.